njoke/njoke/README.md

 ## About Me

 Technical Project Manager with 15+ years of experience delivering software across FinTech, Election Technology, and Enterprise SaaS.
 Career experience spans release planning, cross-functional coordination, and end-to-end program delivery for mobile and web platforms serving tens of millions of users.
-Led quality strategy, automation frameworks, and AI evaluation programs before moving into Technical Project Management — that engineering foundation strengthens risk identification, dependency planning, and release decision-making.
+Led quality strategy, automation frameworks, and AI evaluation programs before moving into Technical Project Management.
+That engineering foundation strengthens risk identification, dependency planning, and release decision-making.
 Still building: personal automation and AI projects live in the repos below, because staying hands-on makes for a better PM.

 **Selected results:**
 - Reduced mobile crash rates by **85%** across iOS and Android.